-In many cases, framing art with a protective glazing is a good idea, but glass isn’t suitable for all types of art.
-Printed artwork such as photographs are generally fine with glazing, and the right choice of glass or acrylic combined with a quality picture frame can help prevent the deterioration of photo paper over time.
+Framing art with a protective glazing (glass or acrylic) is usually a good idea.
+Printed artwork such as photographs are generally fine with glazing, and the right choice of glass or acrylic, along with a quality picture frame, can help prevent the deterioration of photo paper over time.
+However, glazing isn’t suitable for all types of art.

 Paintings are a different story from printed art.
-Oil or acrylic paintings are not always framed with glazing, and sometimes it is better not to use glazing, regardless of whether it’s glass or acrylic.
-Art prints or photographs can usually come in contact with glazing without harm.
-But the same isn’t true of painted surfaces because direct contact with any material, including glass or acrylic glazing, can very quickly damage the surface of the painting by smearing, chipping, or sticking to the paint.
-Also, one of the wonderful qualities of paintings is the textural surface of the painting itself, especially if the painter used heavy brush strokes, spackled on gesso, or troweled on thick paint with a painting knife as an integral part of the artwork.
-Such details can be damaged or obscured by glazing, which makes them more difficult to see and creates separation between the viewer and the art.
+With oil or acrylic paintings, sometimes it is better not to use any glazing, regardless of whether it’s glass or acrylic.
+Art prints or photographs can usually come in contact with glazing with no risk of harm.
+But the same isn’t true of painted surfaces, where direct contact with any material — including glass or acrylic glazing — can very quickly damage the surface of the painting by smearing, chipping, or sticking to the paint.
+Besides, one of the wonderful qualities of paintings is the textural surface of the painting itself: think heavy brush strokes, spackled-on gesso, or thick paint troweled on with a painting knife.
+Such details are an integral part of the artwork.
+Worst-case scenario, glazing can damage the art; best-case scenario, glazing can obscure the painting, creating separation between the viewer and the art.

 For these reasons, when you frame an acrylic or oil painting, it’s generally better to avoid glazing.
-However, that means you must take special care of the artwork to keep it in the best possible shape and to avoid damage.
+This means you have to take special care of the artwork to keep it in the best possible shape and to avoid damage.

 Care of Framed Paintings

-To keep a painting in beautiful condition, it’s important to make sure that no one touches it with their fingers or any other implements.
+“Look with your eyes, not with your hands.”
+To keep a painting in beautiful condition, make sure that no one touches it with their fingers or any other implements.
 If you have an occasion such as a dinner party or another event where there will be a sizeable group of people in attendance, you may want to hang a small plaque besides the painting asking people to look but not touch, or even create a clear plastic “shell” that can be temporarily installed over the picture frame.
 If the gathering is going to be especially crowded or could potentially get rowdy, you may even opt to take the painting down and store it in a safe place.

 Where to Hang Paintings

-Location can also help protect your unglazed artwork.
+Location, location, location.
+The spot you choose to hang a painting can help protect your unglazed artwork.
 If you have children or pets in your household, hang your painting where they can’t touch or brush up against it.
 Oil and acrylic paint are both sensitive to temperature (although the specific range of temperatures that affects each is different).
-Warm enough temperatures soften the surface of a painting, making it more susceptible to damage by touch or by collecting dust and dirt in the paint.
+Warm temperatures can soften the surface of a painting, making it more susceptible to damage by touch or by collecting dust and dirt in the paint.
 Avoid hanging paintings near heating vents, fireplaces, or any place that receives a lot of direct sunlight or heat.
-Also, dust paintings on cooler days when the paint is not softened to avoid causing brush damage.
+Also, dust paintings on cooler days to avoid causing brush damage.